-- Requested additional Tenant Protection Vouchers for the replacement of SAC approved disposed properties. - Applied for a CHAP for Housing Authority properties and will leverage the RAD properties through public and private partnerships. - Continues to evaluate the current remaining inventory to identify the best housing opportunities.
+- Received additional Tenant Protection Vouchers for the replacement of SAC approved disposed properties. - Received a CHAP for Housing Authority properties and will leverage the RAD properties through public and private partnerships. - Continued the evaluation of the current remaining inventory to identify the best housing opportunities.